Moderata Fonte

-Moderata Fonte, directly translating to Modest Well, is a pseudonym of Modesta di Pozzo di Forzi (or Zorzi), also known as Modesto Pozzo (or Modesta, feminization of Modesto), (1555–1592) a Venetian writer and poet.
+Moderata Fonte, directly translating to 'Moderate Well', is a pseudonym of Modesta di Pozzo di Forzi (or Zorzi), also known as Modesto Pozzo (or Modesta, feminization of Modesto), (1555–1592) a Venetian writer and poet.
 Besides the posthumously-published dialogues, Giustizia delle donne and Il merito delle donne (gathered in The Worth of Women, 1600), for which she is best known, she wrote a romance and religious poetry.
 Details of her life are known from the biography by Giovanni Niccolò Doglioni (1548-1629), her uncle, included as a preface to the dialogue.

 Life and history

 An early page in a 1581 edition of Fonte's poetry.

 Pozzo's parents, Girolamo da Pozzo and Marietta da Pozzo (née dal Moro), died of the plague in 1556, when she was just a year old, and she and her older brother Leonardo were placed in the care of their maternal grandmother and her second husband.
 She spent several years in the convent of Santa Marta where, thanks to her extraordinary memory, she was often displayed as a child prodigy.
 She was able to repeat long sermons she had heard or read only once.
 At the age of nine she was returned to her grandmother's family where she learned Latin and composition from her grandfather, Prospero Saraceni, a man of letters, as well as from her brother, Leonardo.
 Her brother also taught her to read and write in Latin, draw, sing, and play the lute and harpsichord.
 She, in addition, had informally continued her education under the guidance of Saraceni by running his library.
 From 1576, in her early twenties, she would continue to have a relationship with the Saracenis as she went to go stay with their daughter, Saracena.

 On 15 February 1582, at twenty-seven years old, Moderata wed lawyer and government official Filippo de’ Zorzi with whom she would later have four children.
-They had two sons, Pietro who was the oldest and Girolamo, the third born.
+They had two sons, Pietro, who was the oldest and Girolamo, the third born.
 They also had two daughters, the second born Cecilia and the youngest whose name was never released.
 Their marriage seemed to reflect equality and mutual respect as evidenced by de’ Zorzi returning her dowry a year and a half after their wedding.
-An official document dated October 1583 states that de’ Zorzi returns the dowry "thanks to his pure kindness and to the great love and good will that he has felt and feels for" her.
-Likewise, Moderata Fonte describes her husband in one of her writings as a man of "virtue, goodness and integrity".
+An official document dated October 1583 states that de’ Zorzi returns the dowry thanks to his pure kindness and to the great love and good will that he has felt and feels for her.
+Likewise, Moderata Fonte describes her husband in one of her writings as a man of virtue, goodness and integrity.

 These actions were significant in this time period, since women did not typically have property under their own name with which they could govern.